 My husband Seth and I joined Temple Sinai in 2004.
 We became active in Temple life through our children’s participation in Religious school.
 Sarah just had her Bat Mitzvah in June, Rebecca will participate in Rabbi White’s confirmation class this coming year and Daniel will graduate from Hebrew High this spring.
 All three of our kids sang in the Junior Choir, participated in the Hevra program and attended JORTY, SORTY, Rosh Chodesh and J-Crew events and activities.
 Daniel and Rebecca were fortunate to be able to go to Israel this past spring and have travelled on many other temple trips.
 They will both be serving as vice-presidents on the SORTY board this year.
 Seth has been a valued member of the Temple board for many years serving as Membership co-chair and Brotherhood President.
 Our appreciation of the clergy and leadership fuels our desire to help create a warm welcoming home for all in our community.

 My participation in Temple Sinai has been joyful and inspiring.
 I have been blessed with opportunities to give of myself but also to gain experience as a leader.
-Some of my roles include choir mom, Friend of a Friend President and serving on various committees.
-I am honored to be starting my third year as vice-president on the temple board.
+Some of my roles include choir mom, Friend of a Friend President and serving on various committees and as a Vice President on the Temple Board.
+I am honored to be starting as Executive Vice-President on the Temple Board.

 Andrew Kraus, Vice President

 Temple Sinai is my Sinai because of our wonderful Clergy, staff and friends, whom you can always count on for genuine support and guidance.